-In this chapter both the impact and the causes of nonlinearity on inversion with DGMs are studied and a conflict between generated pattern accuracy and feasibility of gradient-based inversion is identified.
-Also, an approach based on a VAE as DGM and a modified stochastic gradient descent method for optimization is proposed to address such conflict.
-We show that two training parameters of the VAE (the weight factor $\beta$ and the variance $\alpha$ of the encoder's noise distribution $p(\epsilon)$ may be chosen in order to obtain a well-behaved generator g(z), i.e. one that is mildly nonlinear and approximately preserves topology when mapping from latent space to ambient space.
+In this Chapter, the principal difficulties of performing inversion with deep generative models (DGMs) are reviewed chapter both the impact and the causes of nonlinearity on inversion with DGMs are studied and a conflict between generated pattern accuracy and feasibility of gradient-based inversion is identified.
+Also, an approach based on a variational autoencoder (VAE) VAE as DGM and a modified stochastic gradient descent method for optimization is proposed to address such conflict.
+We show that two training parameters of the VAE (the weight factor $\beta$ and the variance $\alpha$ of the encoder's noise distribution $p(\epsilon)$ ) may be chosen in order to obtain a well-behaved generator g(z), i.e. one that is mildly nonlinear and approximately preserves topology when mapping from latent space to ambient space.
 This helps in maintaining the convexity of the misfit function in the latent space and therefore improves the behavior of gradient-based inversion.
 We highlight changes in topology which have not been previously identified as impacting the convexity of the inversion objective function.
 In contrast to prior studies where gradient-based inversion was used, our approach converges to the neighborhood of the global minimum with very high probability for both a linear forward operator and a mildly nonlinear forward operator with and without noise.
-We argue that when using DGMs in inversion, a tradeoff may be found where inverted models are close enough to the prescribed patterns while low cost gradient-based inversion is still applicable.
+We argue that when using DGMs in inversion, a tradeoff may be found where inverted models are close enough to the prescribed patterns while low cost gradient-based inversion is still applicable-our proposed approach relies on applicable.
 Indeed, our proposed approach finds such tradeoff and produces inverted models with significant similarity to the training patterns and a sufficiently low data misfit.